If you like this content, please sign up to receive future posts, tools, templates and ebooks by e-mail. It’s easy!

 Everyone should have a business card, right?
 Whether you have a business, a nonprofit, a local organization or are looking for a new job, you need a way to leave people with important information.
-But most make big mistakes on their cards.
+But most make big business card mistakes.
 Do you?

 To write this post, I grabbed ten random business cards from a stack I received last week.
 So you can see I didn’t have to look far for examples.

-So if you are ready, pull out your business card, lay it on the desk near your computer, pull out a pen or highlighter and be ready to identify the mistakes you are making
+So if you are ready, pull out your card, lay it on the desk near your computer, pull out a pen or highlighter and be ready to identify the business card mistakes you are making

 Here are the 10 business card mistakes people make: